On Optimal Subarchitectures for Quantum Circuit Mapping: Background

 \subsection{Graph Theory}

-A \emph{graph} $A = (V, E)$ is a pair of a set of \emph{vertices} $V$ and a set of \emph{edges} $E \subseteq V \times V$ connecting vertices.
-The size of a graph is the number of vertices in the graph denoted $|A| = |V|$. $A$ is called \emph{undirected} if $(v, w) \in E$ implies $(w, v) \in E$, otherwise it is called directed.
+A \emph{graph} $A = (V, E)$ is comprised of a set of \emph{vertices} $V$ and a set of \emph{edges} $E \subseteq V \times V$ connecting vertices.
+The size of a graph is the number of vertices in the graph denoted $|A| = |V|$. $A$ is called \emph{undirected} if the pair $(v, w) \in E$ is unordered, otherwise it is called directed.